xenocrat/chyrp-markdown/README.md

 echo $parser->parseParagraph($markdown);
 ```

-You may optionally set one of the following options on the parser object:
+You may optionally set one of the following options on the parser object before parsing:

 - `$parser->html5 = true` to enable HTML5 output instead of HTML4.
 - `$parser->convertTabsToSpaces` to to convert all tabs into 4 spaces before parsing.
 - `$parser->contextID` to set an optional context identifier string for this instance.
 - `$parser->keepListStartNumber = true` to enable keeping the numbers of ordered lists as specified in the markdown.
 The default behavior is to always start from 1 and increment by one regardless of the number in markdown.

 For GithubMarkdown:

 - `$parser->enableNewlines = true` to convert all newlines to `<br/>` tags.
-By default only newlines with two preceding spaces or ending in `\\` are converted to `<br/>` tags.
+By default only newlines with two preceding spaces or ending in `\` are converted to `<br/>` tags.

 Security Considerations <a name="security"></a>
 -----------------------